 attributes defined to hold key information for the message.
-See: Header Attributes, Oracle Workflow
+See: Header Attributes, Oracle Workflow the notification, based on the time zone of the server from which the notification was sent.
+This

 You can customize the boilerplate text that appears in the body of the Workflow Open Mail (More Information Request) message, where attributes preceded by an ampersand (&) are token substituted with runtime values when the notification is sent.